mravanelli/pytorch_MLP_for_ASR/README.md

 ## Prerequisites:
  - Make sure that python is installed (the code is tested with python 2.7).
 Even though not mandatory, we suggest to use Anaconda (https://anaconda.org/anaconda/python).

-- If not already done, install pytorch (http://pytorch.org/) and make sure the installation is actually working.
+- If not already done, install pytorch (http://pytorch.org/) and make sure that the installation works.
 As a first test, type “python” and, once entered into the console, type “import torch”.
 Make sure everything is fine.

 - If not already done, install Kaldi (http://kaldi-asr.org/).
 As suggested during the installation, do not forget to add the path of Kaldi binaries into the .bashrc file.
 As a first test to check the installation, open  a bash shell, type “copy-feats” and make sure no errors appear.